Alex Murdaugh found guilty of murders of wife and son - NewsBreak

 "48 Hours" will air "The Trial of Alex Murdaugh" Saturday at 10/9c.

-A jury in South Carolina reached a verdict of guilty on all counts after just three hours of deliberations in the case of disgraced former attorney Alex Murdaugh , who was accused of killing his wife and son in 2021.
+A jury in South Carolina reached a verdict of guilty on all counts after less than three hours of deliberations in the case of disgraced former attorney Alex Murdaugh , who was accused of killing his wife and son in 2021.

-Murdaugh was convicted on four counts: the murder of Maggie Murdaugh, the murder of Paul Murdaugh, and two counts of possession of a weapon during a crime.
+Murdaugh, 54, was convicted Thursday on four counts: the murder of Maggie Murdaugh, the murder of Paul Murdaugh, and two counts of possession of a weapon during a crime.

 In a news conference Thursday evening, South Carolina Attorney General Alan Wilson said the verdict came after "nearly two years of blood, sweat and tears from a lot of hard-working people."